 Not Exactly Hilton Head HILTON but, sure

-After Binh Thuy I flew out in my newly
+After Binh Thuy I flew out in my new assigned

-had a compliment of US Army, Air Force
+30th had a compliment of Army, Air Force

 & Marine contingents that numbered about